Start planning your trip

-A miniature city-like complex that opened its doors in 2003, Roppongi Hills was conceptualized as “a neighborhood where everyone joins together.”
+A miniature city-like complex that opened in 2003, Roppongi Hills was conceptualized as “a neighborhood where everyone joins together.”
 In addition to office space and residences, Roppongi Hills features more than 200 restaurants and shops, the Grand Hyatt Tokyo hotel, a Toho Cinemas movie theater equipped with the latest technology, the Mori Art Museum, and the Mori Arts Center Gallery art installation.
 Roppongi Hills is truly an area landmark.

 Address: Tokyo, Minato ward, Roppongi 6-10-1

 When lit up at night, the city looks so beautiful it might as well be a painting.
-You can have a relaxing time at the cafes and restaurants, and enjoy the special viewing events and exhibitions held at the “Sky Gallery.”
-The lounge is open until 11 PM, which is great for people who want to cap off their busy day by taking a break high above the metropolis.
+You can have a relaxing time at the cafes and restaurants, and enjoy the special viewing events and exhibitions held at the Sky Gallery.
+The lounge is open until 23:00, which is great for people who want to cap off their busy day by taking a break high above the metropolis.

-The “Sky Deck” is the rooftop platform 270 meters above sea level.
+The Sky Deck is the rooftop platform 270 meters (885 feet) above sea level.
 Feel the wind on your face and become one with the open sky, even in the heart of the city.

 The Mori Art Museum is the highest art museum in Japan, situated on the 53rd floor of the Mori Tower.
 The museum holds high-quality exhibitions throughout the year, which primarily focus on modern art pieces.
 It’s open from 10 AM to 10 PM (until 5 PM on Tuesdays), which gives art appreciators the chance to visit after dinner.
 For more information, check out our Three Museums You Can Walk to From Roppongi Station article.